 - Native plants attract butterflies, bees and birds that assist in naturally pollinating plants ensuring species survival throughout regions.

-- You can get our feedback when you purchase from us.
+You can get our feedback when you work with our landscape design professionals.
 If you import plants from Hawaii and expect them to live in the arid Colorado climate, you might want to reconsider your purchase.
-Purchasing from us locally means we can guide you through your gardening learning curve and help maintain your foliage for years to come.
+Purchasing through a local nursery means we can guide you through your gardening learning curve and help maintain your foliage for years to come.
 We love answering questions about seasonal care for plants and flowers, transplanting plants and designing landscaping plans that will support your foliage choices.
 We’re familiar with the local terrain and can easily provide feedback on how your plants are maturing over time in relation to your personal property.

 Not sure which locally grown plants will suit your yard?
 Contact the experts at Timberline – we’re perennial experts!